wiktor313/wiktor313/README.md

 I am currently studying for a degree in Computer Science and Data Engineering at the University of Life Sciences.
 I completed my engineering degree with honours and obtained a bachelor's degree in applied computer science with a perfect degree. 🎓✨

-I currently work as a software specialist 💻 and also volunteer at the Local Committee for the Protection of Children's Rights in Poznań.
+I currently work as a junior backend developer 💻 and also volunteer at the Local Committee for the Protection of Children's Rights in Poznań.
 I also support legal exams by troubleshooting technical problems related to candidates' computers or network connections. 🛠️⚖️

 Outside of work and study, I regularly go to the gym to keep in shape. 🏋️‍♂️ For me, the gym is not only a place to stay in shape, but also a place to relax.
 I am also a passionate video game enthusiast. 🎮 Games are not only a great source of entertainment for me, but also a way to develop my analytical skills and ability to make quick decisions. 🧠⚡